huggingface/diffusers/docs/source/en/api/pipelines/cogvideox.md

 There is one model available that can be used with the image-to-video CogVideoX pipeline:
 - [`THUDM/CogVideoX-5b-I2V`](https://huggingface.co/THUDM/CogVideoX-5b-I2V): The recommended dtype for running this model is `bf16`.

-There are two models that allow controllable generation (by the [Alibaba-PAI](https://huggingface.co/alibaba-pai) team):
+There are two models that support pose controllable generation (by the [Alibaba-PAI](https://huggingface.co/alibaba-pai) team):
 - [`alibaba-pai/CogVideoX-Fun-V1.1-2b-Pose`](https://huggingface.co/alibaba-pai/CogVideoX-Fun-V1.1-2b-Pose): The recommended dtype for running this model is `bf16`.
 - [`alibaba-pai/CogVideoX-Fun-V1.1-5b-Pose`](https://huggingface.co/alibaba-pai/CogVideoX-Fun-V1.1-5b-Pose): The recommended dtype for running this model is `bf16`.